rainman130/Max6675-Blynk/README.md

 # Max6675-Blynk BBQ
-Simple sketch to send temperatures from a Max6675 Thermocouple to Blynk app.
+Simple sketch to send temperatures from a Max6675 Thermocouple to Blynk app. with a Wemos D1 mini.

 I use this to monitor temperature in  my BBQ.

 Use GAUGE Display in Blynk App connected to V4.